nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

  **Problem: Tests fail because NullPointException when AssertionError is expected**
  * Reason: Assertions are not enabled for JUnit tests.
    This can happen if you are not using a recent Eclipse version (i.e. _Neon_ or later)
- * Solution: Enable assertions in JUnit tests as described [here](http://stackoverflow.com/questions/2522897/eclipse-junit-ea-vm-option). <br>
+ * Solution: Assertions is enabled in JUnit tests as described [here](http://stackoverflow.com/questions/2522897/eclipse-junit-ea-vm-option). <br>
    Delete run configurations created when you ran tests earlier.